 - Make meaningful commit messages (i.e. not just âI updated some stuffâ).
 Good commit messages say why you made a change, not what change was made (anyone can figure that out from just diffâing a file).

 - Smaller commits are better than bigger ones.
 My developer friends like to say that they have never seen a commit that was too small, but frequently see ones that are too big.
-Big commits are much more likely to have multiple problems that needs to be separated out.
+Big commits are much more likely to have multiple problems that need to be separated out.

 - You donât necessarily need to use branches.
 Different people have different styles of working with Git.
-If youâre the only working on a repo, for example, then you could consider never creating a branch and just committing all your changes to main.
+If youâre the only person working on a repo, for example, then you could consider never creating a branch and just committing all your changes to main.
 Youâll never lose anything, because itâs all version controlled and you can always return to any previous state of a document.
 On the other hand, if youâre working on a repo with other people, you will definitely want to work on a branch to avoid problems.

 - Merged branches should be deleted.
 If you ever get to the point where you merge a branch with main, then youâll want to delete the branch afterward so no one (including your future self) mistakingly thinks that the branch is still under active development.